zerotier/ZeroTierOne/netcon/README.md

 The *zerotier-netcon-service* binary has joined a *virtual* network and is running a *virtual* TCP/IP stack entirely in user space.
 As far as your system is concerned it's just another program exchanging UDP packets with a few other hosts on the Internet and nothing out of the ordinary is happening at all.
 That's why you never had to type *sudo*.
 It didn't change anything on the host.

 Now you can run a containerized application.
-Open another terminal window (since you might not want these environment variables to stick elsewhere) on the same machine the netcon service is running on and install something like *darkhttpd* (a simple http server) to act as a test app:
+Open another terminal window (since you might not want these environment variables to stick elsewhere) on the same machine the netcon service is running on and install something like *httpd* (a simple http server) to act as a test app:

 On Debian and Ubuntu:

-    sudo apt-get install darkhttpd
+    sudo apt-get install httpd

 Or for CentOS/EPEL or Fedora:

-    sudo yum install darkhttpd
+    sudo yum install httpd

 Now try:

     export LD_PRELOAD=/path/to/ZeroTierOne/libzerotierintercept.so
 		export ZT_NC_NWID=8056c2e21c000001
-		darkhttpd . --port 8080

 Going to port 8080 on your machine won't work.
-Darkhttpd is listening, but only inside the network container.
+Httpd is listening, but only inside the network container.
 To reach it, go to the other system where you joined the same network with a conventional ZeroTier instance and try:

     curl http://NETCON.INSTANCE.IP:8080/README.md